-- All accidents, dangerous occurrences, and near misses must be reported on the standard County Council Incident Reporting Form online.
-Violent incidents and verbal abuse must be reported on the standard County Council Incident Report Online Form. - "Near Misses" must also be reported.
-These are incidents that occur but where no injury or damage is sustained but could, potentially, have been serious incidents.
-Remedial action taken promptly after a near miss can prevent a serious accident occurring later. - The Headteacher or School Business Manager must ensure that they have seen each Incident Report Form before they are submitted to Shire Hall.
+- The Headteacher or School Business Manager must ensure that they have seen each Incident Report Form before they are submitted to Shire Hall.
 A copy should be kept at the school and either centrally filed or held on the personal file of a staff member or pupil/child.
 NB Faulty systems of work, plant, equipment, fittings etc, must be reported and attended to as soon as possible. - The Headteacher must investigate accidents and take remedial steps to avoid similar instances recurring.
-Faulty equipment etc. must be taken out of use when necessary and will be clearly labelled to that effect. - All deaths and major injuries must be reported immediately to the Health and Safety Team by telephone on 01223 699123. - The Incident Report Form must be completed and sent to the Health & Safety Team for absences through accident for periods of 3 days or more (including W/E's and holidays) or when a nonemployee attends hospital following an accident whilst at work.
+Faulty equipment etc. must be taken out of use when necessary and will be clearly labelled. - All deaths and major injuries must be reported immediately to the Health and Safety Team by telephone on 01223 699123. - The Incident Report Form must be completed and sent to the Health & Safety Team for absences through accident for periods of 3 days or more (including W/E's and holidays) or when a non-employee attends hospital following an accident whilst at work.
 Please refer to the CCC guidance for full details of reportable incidents.
 Full guidance and copies of the form are located on the Education Portal.

-2. Fire Precautions & Procedures [and other emergencies incl. bomb threats]
+Fire Precautions & Procedures [and other emergencies incl. bomb threats]